rominamarmontel/rominamarmontel/README.md

 ### Hi there 👋

 ### My Story
 Hello!
-I'm X and currently a student in @Holberton School PARIS 🇫🇷.<br>
+I'm Romi and currently a student in @Holberton School PARIS 🇫🇷.<br>
 I'd be finishing my studies on this November and I'm looking for an internship in WebDev.<br>

 During my first year at Holberton, I worked mainly in C language, Python and bash scripting.<br>